Assembly: Bass.Net (in Bass.Net.dll) Version: 184.108.40.206

-[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, CharSet = CharSet.Unicode)] public sealed class BASS_SAMPLE
+[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, CharSet = CharSet.Ansi)] public sealed class BASS_SAMPLE

-<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, CharSet := CharSet.Unicode)> Public NotInheritable Class BASS_SAMPLE
+<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, CharSet := CharSet.Ansi)> Public NotInheritable Class BASS_SAMPLE

 Thetype exposes the following members.